 Unless students are heading into highly technical fields, writing skill is the most important ingredient for academic success.
 In most liberal arts colleges, grades are almost exclusively determined by essay tests and term papers.
 Students who write well have a decided advantage.
 The same goes for higher level high school English and history classes, in which grades largely depend on essay tests and papers.
 We have seen many otherwise strong students suffer because their writing abilities, while good enough to get by in middle school, simply are not developed sufficiently for upper grades and beyond.

 Our Writing Mastery programs transform the ability of our students to effectively write.
-And, we have outstanding English and History teachers who provide subject matter expertise in both areas.
-As an example, ask around about Dr. Kristina Knobelsdorff if you live in East Lyme, Old Lyme, Old Saybrook, or Essex.
-Her reputation as the top writing tutor in Southeastern, Connecticut is unsurpassed.
+And, we have outstanding English and History teacher who provide subject matter expertise in both areas.

 Preparing for College Writing

 Every fall, batches of first-year students head into College Composition 101.
 For many students, this course is a tangle of confusing expectations.
 Their struggles aren’t their fault: college writing differs in important ways from high school writing.
+Professors are often surprised by how the poor writing abilities of new students.
 Students from your typical high school learn the five-paragraph theme—one paragraph intro, three body paragraphs, and a conclusion—a useful place to begin learning how to write a persuasive essay, but not always a great place to end up.
 The five-paragraph “formula” does help students succeed in standardized testing, where essays are read quickly for key features that the five-paragraph essay readily displays.
 But as you can imagine, students assigned a ten-page term paper won’t get very far with five paragraphs!